awsdocs/aws-codebuild-user-guide/doc_source/run-build-cli-auto-start.md

 If your source code is stored in a GitHub or a GitHub Enterprise Server repository, you can use GitHub webhooks to have AWS CodeBuild rebuild your source code whenever a code change is pushed to the repository\.

-Run the create\-webhookcommand as follows:
+Run the create\-webhook command as follows:

 ```
 aws codebuild create-webhook --project-name <project-name>